-1 11.5.
+11.5.
 Receipt of Products

-- 2 The purpose of the receiving function is to ensure that the arriving consignment is correct, that the - drug products originate from approved suppliers and that they have not been visibly damagedduring transport. - 5 If a drug product requires special handling, storage or security, measures should be taken to 6 prioritize it, and once appropriate checks are completed it should be immediately transferred to 7 appropriate storage facilities. - Batches of drug products should not be transferred to saleable stock before assurance has been obtained in accordance with written procedures, that they are authorized for sale. - 10 If a falsified product is suspected, the batch should be segregated and should be reported to the - 11 relevant provincial drug control department and DRAP through Telephone: + 92 51 9107317, - 12 9107314, or email at; gsms@dra.gov.pk.
+The purpose of the receiving function is to ensure that the arriving consignment is correct, that the drug products originate from approved suppliers and that they have not been visibly damaged during transport.

+If a drug product requires special handling, storage or security, measures should be taken to prioritize it, and once appropriate checks are completed it should be immediately transferred to appropriate storage facilities.

+Batches of drug products should not be transferred to saleable stock before assurance has been obtained in accordance with written procedures, that they are authorized for sale.

+If a falsified product is suspected, the batch should be segregated and should be reported to the relevant provincial drug control department and DRAP through Telephone:+ 92 51 9107317, 9107314, or email at; gsms@dra.gov.pk., along with MAH/ Manufacturer or Importer.

-13 11.6.
+11.6.
 Storage

-- 14 Drug products should be kept separate from other goods.
-Storage conditions are normally specified - 15 on the containers, for example 'Keep the container in the outer carton', 'Keep the container tightly - 16 closed', 'Store between 2 and 8°C', or 'Do not store above 25°C'.
-Products must be stored in - 17 accordance with the labelled conditions.
+Drug products should be kept separate from other goods.
+Storage conditions are normally specified on the containers, for example 'Keep the container in the outer carton', 'Keep the container tightly closed', 'Store between 2 and 8°C', or '15-25°C', or 'Do not store above 25°C'.
+Products must be stored in accordance with the labelled conditions.